microchip-pic-avr-examples/pic18f47q84-utmr-decoding-ws2812-datastream/README.md

 The above setting allows the CCP to capture low pulse times.
 In the CCP1 ISR, if the low pulse time is greater than 50 us, it qualifies as a valid reset time for WS2812 signal.
 If the low pulse time is less than 50 us, the captured value is discarded.
 TMR1IF flag is also checked for TMR1 overflows (which also qualifies as a valid reset time).
 This data is compiled and stored in the sequenceTiming array to be used by a parser to print the datastream sequence through UART5.

+#### TMR2 and TMR4 Setupt to Detect Number of LEDs ####

+TMR2 and TMR4 and used together to count the number of LEDs in each WS2812 packet.
+Each WS2812 LED takes three bytes, or 24 bits of data.
+TMR4 counts 24 edges of the WS2812 signal.
+The output of TMR4 is routed to the input of TMR2 using CLC4.
+TMR2 counts the edges provided by TMR4 which records the number of WS2812 LEDs that are addressed in each packet.

+TMR2 Settings:
+- Control Mode = Roll Over Pulse
+- Start/Reset Option = Software Control
+- Clock Source = CLC4_OUT
+- Clock Freqency = 1 kHz (Actual frequency is not important since TMR2 is used as a counter)
+- Polarity = Rising Edge
+- Prescaler = 1:1
+- Postscaler = 1:1
+- Requested Period = 256 ms (This value is set based on the Clock Frequency setting to get the maximum roll over value)

+TMR4 Settings:
+- Control Mode = Roll Over Pulse
+- Start/Reset Option = Software Control
+- Clock Source = T4CKIPPS
+- Clock Frequency = 1 kHz (Actual frequency is not important since TMR4 is used as a counter)
+- Polarity = Rising Edge
+- Prescaler = 1:1
+- Postscaler = 1:1
+- Requested Period = 24 ms (Based on Clock Frequency option to count 24 edges)

 ![Sequence Timing Array](images/sequenceTimingArray.png)

 ## Operation